vynxshieee/Wander/README.md

 -Pardon me for my dumb beginner's project, I'll improve the next time I attempt to start a new web dev project.

 -Some images and videos are too large so it takes too long to load on the deployed github page

+-I took away some files that's why the hyperlinks to other pages aren't working.
+Will fix it next time ig :p